bioforensics/MicroHapDB/dbbuild/sources/puentephillips2020/README.md

 ## Manual Pre-processing

 The [pdfminer](https://github.com/euske/pdfminer) package was used to extract text from the Supplementary File S1 (PDF) file.
-One variant in the file was marked as "nors", but manual examination confirmed that rs772115763 refers to the SNP at the correct position with the expected alleles.
+One variant in the file was marked as "nors."
+Manual examination confirms that rs772115763 refers to the SNP at the correct position with the expected alleles.
+However, rs772115763 does not appear in 1000 Genomes VCFs and thus summary statistics such as A<sub>e</sub> and I<sub>n</sub> cannot be computed for the corresponding marker.

 Three additional SNPs are labeled in File S1 with rsIDs that have been deprecated and merged into newer rsIDs.
 The `text2table.py` script makes the following rsID replacements.